pawankv89/CSV-Parser/README.md

 ## License

-PPScreenshotShare is available under the MIT license.
+CSVParser is available under the MIT license.
 See the LICENSE file for more info.